 There is very little that is more refreshing than a cool breeze on a sweltering summer day.
 We can't always count on nature to bring the breeze but an electric or battery-powered fan does the job reliably well.
-Whether it is a big box fan like the the ones from Lasko, oscillating fan, window fan, bladeless fan, misting fan, or a hand-held personal fan, it should be cleaned regularly.
+Whether it is a big box fan like the ones from Lasko, oscillating fan, window fan, bladeless fan, misting fan, or a hand-held personal fan, it should be cleaned regularly.

 Even with all of the movement of air, the motor can draw in dirt and dust that can interfere with proper operation.
 If the fan is in an area near cooking or the use of aerosol beauty products, they can settle on the blades and housing and accumulate dust.
 But with just a few products and tools you probably have on hand, you can keep your fan working well and yourself cool.

-How Often You Should Clean a Fan
+How Often to Clean a Fan

 At least once a week, turn off the fan and check for dust on the blades and housing.
 The cleaning frequency is highly dependent on the level of dust in your home or workplace.
 Weekly or bi-weekly cleaning is a good idea.
-A more thorough cleaning should be done at least quarterly especially during heavy-use periods.
+A more thorough cleaning should be done at least quarterly, especially during heavy-use periods.

 Equipment / Tools

 - Microfiber cloth

 Before cleaning any type of fan, make sure that the unit is unplugged from the wall outlet or, for battery-powered fans, that the unit is in the off position.

 Blast Away Blade Dust

 For weekly cleaning, you do not need to disassemble the fan to clean the blades.
 Use a hairdryer or compressed air to blow away dust from the surface of the blades.
 Use the coolest air setting on the hairdryer and keep it about six to ten inches away from the blades.